ACSE-vg822/Scrapy-MongoDB-Web-Scraper/README.md

 # 🕷️ Scrapy-MongoDB Web Scraper
 Effortlessly scrape the web using just a few keywords!

-Save the existing PDFs in a separate folder and convert the data stored MongoDB server into PDFs or json.
+Save the existing PDFs in a separate folder and convert the data stored in the MongoDB database into PDFs or json.

 ## 📖 Table of Contents
 - [Overview](#overview)